By Matheus Pimenta, UNB Brazil

-The input has several test cases and finishes with end of file.
+The input consists of several test cases and ends with end of file.

 |Input Sample||Output Sample|